-- (e) A contract entered into under this section shall be considered a continuing contract for capital outlay and subject to G.S.
-115C-441(c1). - (f) A contract entered into under this section is subject to Article 8 of Chapter 159 of the General Statutes, except for G.S.
-159-148(a)(4) and (b)(2). - (g) No contract entered into under this section may contain a nonsubstitution clause that restricts the right of a local board to: - (1) Continue to provide a service or activity; or - (2) Replace or provide a substitute for any property financed or purchased by the contract. - (h) No deficiency judgment may be rendered against any local board of education or any unit of local government, as defined in G.S.
+(h) No contract entered into under this section may contain a nonsubstitution clause that restricts the right of a local board to:

+- Continue to provide a service or activity; or (1) - Replace or provide a substitute for any property financed or purchased (2) by the contract.

+Subsections (e) and (f) of this section shall not apply to contracts entered into

+- No deficiency judgment may be rendered against any local board of education or any unit of local government, as defined in G.S.
 160A-20(h), in any action for breach of a contractual obligation authorized by this section, and the taxing power of a unit of local government is not and may not be pledged directly or indirectly to secure any moneys due under a contract authorized by this section." - Sec.
-15. The Information Resource Management Commission shall develop and annually revise guidelines for determining the useful life of computers purchased under G.S.
-115C-529.
+13. The Information Resource Management Commission shall develop and annually revise guidelines for determining the useful life of computers purchased under G.S.
+115C-528.
 The Division of Purchase and Contract shall develop and periodically revise guidelines for determining the useful life of automobiles, school buses, and photocopiers purchased under G.S.
-115C-529.
+115C-528.
 The Local Government Commission shall develop and periodically revise guidelines for determining the useful life of mobile classroom units purchased under G.S.
-115C-529.
+115C-528.
 Guidelines for computers and photocopiers shall include provisions for upgrades during the term of the contract.
 The Information Resource Management Commission, the Division of Purchase and Contract, and the Local Government Commission shall provide their respective guidelines to the State Board of Education by November 1, 1996.
-The State Board of Education shall provide the guidelines to local boards of education by January 1, 1997.

-Sec.
-16. G.S.
-115C-521(d) reads as rewritten:
+The State Board of Education shall provide the guidelines to local boards of education by January 1, 1997. - Sec.
+14. (a) The State Board of Education shall develop and implement a twoyear pilot program allowing selected local school administrative units to purchase supplies, equipment, and materials from noncertified sources.
+In developing the program, the State Board shall collaborate with the Department of Administration on establishing standards, specifications, and any other measures necessary to implement and evaluate the pilot program.
+The State Board shall select six local school administrative units that are diverse in geography and size to participate in the pilot program. - (b) Local school administrative units participating in the pilot program shall have the authority to purchase the same supplies, equipment, and materials from noncertified sources as are available under State term contracts, subject to the following conditions: